adobe/cla-bot/README.md

 - [`./checker`][checker] contains an action that runs on every [github.com/adobe] pull request open, close and synchronize.
-Checker's job is to check if the user submitting the pull request has signed the [CLA][cla] or if the user is an Adobe or Magento employee (by checking [github.com/adobe] or magento organization membership).
+Checker's job is to check if the user submitting the pull request has signed the [CLA][cla] or if the user is an Adobe or Magento employee (by checking [github.com/adobe] or [github.com/magento-commerce] organizations membership).
 - [`./setgithubcheck`][setgithubcheck] contains an action that interacts with the GitHub REST API's [Checks API](https://developer.github.com/v3/checks/runs) to set checkmarks on pull requests.
 It is invoked by other actions to communicate